Phone:

 Dystroglycan antibody

-This anti-Dystroglycan antibody is a Mouse Monoclonal antibody detecting Dystroglycan in WB, IHC (p) and EIA.
-Suitable for Human, Mouse, Rat, Cow and Rabbit.
+The Mouse Monoclonal anti-Dystroglycan antibody (Clone 2238) (ABIN1107039) specifically detects Dystroglycan in WB, IHC (p) and EIA.
+The antibody is reactive with Human, Mouse, Rat, Cow and Rabbit samples.

 Catalog No. ABIN1107039